-Design by: Anglesey Council
+Design by: Cread Cyf.

 The content of these pages are provided as an information guide only.
 They are not a full and authoritative statement of the law and do not constitute professional or legal advice.
-The Local Authorities of North Wales do not accept any liability in any way whatsoever for errors, inaccuracies omissions or misleading statements on these pages or any site to which these pages connect.
-In particular it must be noted that although the Authorities have made every effort to ensure that the information in these pages are correct, changes in the law and the nature of the implementation mean that the information in these pages cannot be guaranteed as accurate.
+Gwynedd Council do not accept any liability in any way whatsoever for errors, inaccuracies omissions or misleading statements on these pages or any site to which these pages connect.
+In particular it must be noted that although Gwynedd have made every effort to ensure that the information in these pages are correct, changes in the law and the nature of the implementation mean that the information in these pages cannot be guaranteed as accurate.